Growth Gaps for Quotients by Confined Subgroups: Preliminaries

 \end{enumerate} \end{lem}

-A group is called \textit{elementary} if it is virtually $\mathbb Z$ or a finite group.
-In a discrete group, a contracting element must be of infinite order and is contained in a maximal elementary subgroup as described in the next lemma.
+A group is called \textit{elementary} if it is virtually $\mathbb Z$ or finite.
+Let $h\in G$ be a contracting element.
+Define the coarse orbit stabilizer where $d_H$ denotes the Hausdorff distance.
+Any elementary subgroup containing $h$ is clearly contained in $E(h)$.
+In fact, $E(h)$ is the maximal such subgroup and admits the following algebraic description. \begin{lem}\cite[Lemma 2.11]{YANG10} For a contracting element $h\in G$, $E(h) $ is the maximal elementary subgroup containing $h$ and satisfies